stijnvanderree/boilerplate-template-1/README.md

 boilerplate-template-1
 ======================

-Complete responsive template for use in the Laposta editor
+Generic responsive template for use in the Laposta editor